runtime-env/import-meta-env/docs/guide.md

 ### IntelliSense for TypeScript

-You may want to get TypeScript IntelliSense for user-defined env variables.
+You may want to get TypeScript IntelliSense for user-defined environment variables.

 To achieve, you can create an `env.d.ts`, then define `ImportMeta` like this: